 - Minnesota Reading Corps Interventions

-- FASTBridge Interventions
+- MTSS/RtI Interventions

 - PRESS Interventions

-- Other research-based interventions

 For a small number of students, the district may elect to provide an alternate core reading program in replacement of the standard district program for reading instruction.
 This choice is made based on careful review of student data for students whose literacy needs are particularly complex and intensive, such that the standard program along with supplemental interventions are not predicted to be sufficiently explicit or intense to accelerate growth.
-Close communication with parents/guardians is an integral component of this instructional planning.
+Close communication with parents is an integral component of this instructional planning.